electricalgorithm/vectofil/README.md

 # vectofil+
-A program to perform Basic Vector Directional Filtering for the noisy colour images.
+A program to perform Basic Vector Directional Filter, Vector Median Filter, Distance Directional Filter for the noisy colour images.
 This a project of Computer Vision and Image Processing course in West Pomeranian University of Technology.

 ![Demo Screenshot](https://raw.githubusercontent.com/electricalgorithm/vectofil/main/doc/Screenshots/SS-11122021-1.png)